Work and Research Journals

 Monitoring of students progress and mentoring through the course will come from the course leader in consultation with course tutors for their general course work and exercises; their personal tutors for their progress in terms of their personal aims, individual work and their work and research journal.

 A key element of mentoring is the matching of an individual student project with a practising screenwriting professional to give the student individual support and mentoring throughout the development of their feature film screenplay.
 This relationship is established during Unit 1 and continues through till the completion of the MA at the end of Unit 3.

 A sense of the history of their chosen art and craft and an awareness of the international and national context of contemporary film is a necessary basis for a critical and informed use of their screenwriting skills.
 Showing students as many significant films as possible is an aspect of the development of a critical vocabulary sufficient to enable a collaboration centred on the development of their own work.

-Wherever possible the School insists on showing films in 35mm and in ratio of the original presentation so students can get an exact sense of colour and composition.
+Wherever possible the School insists on showing films in ratio of the original presentation so students can get an exact sense of colour and composition.
 Showings are preceded by contextual introductions and are followed by teaching and discussion, often with extracts on film, video or dvd.

 Collaboration with MA Filmmaking Students